Bri Lauren Pulls Up Her Shirt To Showcase Rock-Hard Abs While Wearing White Panties

 "Girl you look incredible," another wrote.

-“You can rock any outfit, any look,” a third comment declared.
+"You can rock any outfit, any look," a third commenter declared.

-“You deserve sometimes [to] have a day to sleep in and recharge,” a fourth person commented.
+"You deserve sometimes [to] have a day to sleep in and recharge," a fourth person added.

 The model doesn't appear to be shy when it comes to showing off her fit figure in her sexy pics.
 She's often seen posing in teeny bathing suits, barely there lingerie, tight tops, and more.

-As previously reported by The Inquisitr, Bri recently dropped the jaws of her followers when she opted for a red lingerie set that included a pair of revealing thong panties.
+As previously reported by The Inquisitr, Bri recently sizzled when she opted for a red lingerie set that included a pair of revealing thong panties.
 That pic has racked up more than 9,000 likes and over 250 comments thus far.